shyamblast/Koogu/docs/quickstart.rst

    :linenos:
    :lineno-match:

-The :func:`~koogu.inference.recognize` function supports many customizations.
+The :func:`~koogu.recognize` function supports many customizations.
 See function API documentation for more details.

 3.2.
 Determine performance